CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-database-interests.md

-# REST API: requesting interests in a database
+# REST API: GET database interests

 A list of all available interests in a database can be requested using the following URL: